SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/forward.md

 In a request list, you can forward multiple requests at a time.

-1. Select the requests you want to forward in the request list.
+1. Select the requests you want to forward in the **request list/selection**.

 1. Click the ![icon][img1] **Task** button in the lower left corner of the request list.